salsita/node-pg-migrate/docs/cli.md

 }
 ```

 If a .env file exists, it will be loaded using [dotenv](https://www.npmjs.com/package/dotenv) (if installed) when running the node-pg-migrate binary.
+If the .env file is not on the same level where the command has been called, you can use the `--envPath` option to point to the location of your .env file.

 Depending on your project's setup, it may make sense to write some custom grunt/gulp/whatever tasks that set this env var and run your migration commands.
 More on that below.